HiwotBelay/Job-Board/README.md

 ## 🌟 Features

 - ✅ **Job Listings Page**
-  - Search jobs by keyword
+  - Search jobs by keyword,
   - Filter by type, location, or category
   - Sort by relevance or latest